 Select Study Skills Titles

 The Law Library subscribes to the CALI Library of Lessons tutorials.
 CALI tutorials, written by law faculty and librarians from American law schools, are reviewed and revised on a regular basis.
-The lessons are designed to help you become accustomed to taking multiple-choice examinations and provide feedback to your answers.
-CALI offers more than 1,000 interactive tutorials on legal education topics, from 1L subjects such as Torts and Contracts, to upper-level classes including Administrative Law and Commercial Transactions.
+The lessons are designed to help you become accustomed to taking multiple-choice exams and provide feedback to your answers.
+CALI offers more than 1,000 interactive tutorials on legal education topics, from preparing for law school, 1L subjects such as Torts and Contracts, to upper-level classes including Administrative Law and Commercial Transactions.
 It also has legal research tutorials for most state jurisdictions and federal cases, statutes, and regulations.
 To access the law school's subscription to CALI, please click here: Access to CALI.
-You may also contact Electronic Services Librarian, Sean Harrington